scommon/sbt-settings-simple/README.md

 You can see that for now you're not well-insulated from SBT's project and dependency configuration.
 That may be addressed later.

-Modules are assumed to be in a directory off the root directory with the same name as the provided ID.
+Modules can be in any directory off the root directory, but normally they're in a subdirectory directly off the root.
 So if I have a module named `core` it should be in:

 ```
 <root>